Talish1234/Input_and_datatable/README.md

 ## 🌙 Dark Mode

 Tailwind’s dark: classes are used.
-To enable dark mode, add dark-theme="dark" on <html>, <body> or parent element.
+To enable dark mode, add dark-theme="dark" on parent element.